GetDKAN/dkan/docs/admin/appearance.md

 Markdown syntax is intended to provide limited styling capabilities.
 It offers fewer styling options and is not as simple to use as the WYSIWYG editors used in modern word processors such as Microsoft Word.
 This limitation is intentional.
 DKAN is intended to serve as an open data sharing platform, and it has a powerful API that can be used to retrieve datasets and their content by other computer programs.
 Limiting DKAN to markdown styles helps ensure that dataset descriptions and other metadata can be shared consistently via the API without breaking.

-## Adding images to styled content
+## Adding Images to Styled Content

 Inserting images into styled content is a bit challenging, but it can be done.
 You need to first upload an image file to your website, and then use the markdown image tool to insert that image into your content.